kenergetic/stockpull/README.md

 # stockpull
-Simple node cron/API project that pulls data from AlphaVantage API and has an endpoint to access that data
+Simple node cron/API project that periodically grabs 5-minute stock data from the AlphaVantage API and stores it in a Sqlite db.
+Provides  an endpoint to access that data.

 To use this
 * Get a free API key from AlphaVantage (https://www.alphavantage.co/support/#api-key)